joesan/joesan-me/README.md

 - [Zola](https://www.getzola.org)
 - [DeepThought](https://github.com/RatanShreshtha/DeepThought)

+## How to build?
+[Have a look here](https://github.com/joesan/joesan-me/blob/master/.github/workflows/main.yml) on how the project is built.

 ## How to serve?
-Install Zola, checkout this project and type `zola serve`.
+Install Zola, checkout this project, from the root folder type `zola serve`.
 You should see your new site at `localhost:1111` or at `127.0.0.1:1111`

 **NOTE**: you must provide the theme options variables in `config.toml` to serve a functioning site